3D Shape Tokenization via Latent Flow Matching: Method

-\paragraph{Log-likelihood.} Our formulation using flow-matching enables using the instantaneous change of variable~\cite{chen2018neural} to calculate the exact log-likelihood $\log p(x | \bs)$ at any 3D location, enabling us to estimate the probability of $x \, {\in} \, \cS$ by integrating an ODE.
+\paragraph{Surface likelihood.} Flow matching enables using the instantaneous change of variable~\cite{chen2018neural} to calculate the exact log-likelihood $\log p(x | \bs)$ at any 3D location, enabling us to estimate the probability of $x \, {\in} \, \cS$ by integrating an ODE.
 Since our distribution is 3-dimensional, we can calculate the exact divergence with automatic differentiation with little cost instead of using a trace estimator as by \citet{song2021scorebased}.
 The capability to evaluate log-likelihood at any location is useful for removing noisy points, \eg, due to the finite number of steps used for the ODE integration.
 We also notice that in practice we can get good estimation of the log-likelihood by integrating the ODE for log-likelihood estimation with much fewer steps (\eg, 25).
 In the paper, we use the technique to filter point clouds sampled from $p(x|\bs)$ to filter the stray/noisy points caused by numerically integrating the ODE when sampling $p(x|\bs)$.
 Please see pre-filtered point clouds in the supplemental material.